THE WRITTEN EMERGENCY MEDICINE FELLOWSHIP COURSE

 MODULE 3 short answer questions.

 Below are the module SAQs.
-Make sure you put your email in before you start so that you receive a copy of your answers You have 30 minutes.
+You have 30 minutes.
 Good luck!

 Module 3 saQS